literaryverses/Algorithms/README.md

 A variety of algorithms that randomly and automatically generate mazes

 ### objects.py
-Creates data structures via cell and grid classes to serve as the foundation of the maze.
+Creates data structures via cell and grid classes to serve as the foundation of several types of mazes such as orthogonal (4-sided cells), delta (3-sided cells), and sigma (6-sided cells).
+Other features include masking (selectively removing a cell from being involved with a maze), braiding (preventing mazes from having dead ends), and stacking (building adding multiple layers on top of a maze)

 ## Floorplans <a name="floorplans"></a>